-The transmitting station first sends the ID of the receiving station with which it wants to perform serial communication as data with the multiprocessor bit set to 1.
-It then sends transmit data as data with the multiprocessor bit cleared to 0.
+The transmitting station first sends the ID of the receiving station with which it wants to perform serial communication as data with a 1 multiprocessor bit added.
+It then sends transmit data as data with a 0 multiprocessor bit added.

-The receiving station skips the data until data with the multiprocessor bit set to 1 is sent.
+The receiving station skips the data until data with a 1 multiprocessor bit is sent.